From VS Code to Neovim, is it worth it?

 In a day to day you might end up using sessions with a shortcut to close all buffers simultaneously:

-In any case this isn't a tutorial on how to survive your first ssh connection, but I think most of us encounter this problem at the beginning of our career.
+In any case this isn't a tutorial on how to survive your first ssh connection, but I think most of us encounter this problem at the beginning of our career or at school.

 There is Vim and then there is a massive ecosystem around it.
 You might need to develop an obsession to actually get through the pain of setting Neovim up.